FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/network-security-groups/create-net-security-groups/_index.md

 7. Use **"Add"** to enable/disable access to/from your instances on specific ports/source.
     <img src="/Images/SecureTransport/create-SG.PNG" class="mediumWidth" />

 You must add the necessary inbound/outbound rules to the network security groups and the instances assigned to each group will have the required for the group level of connectivity and security.
-Please refer to the firewall specific information already provided in <span class="mc-variable axway_variables.Component_Short_Name variable" style="font-style: italic;">SecureTransport</span> *Administrator guide*.
+Please refer to the firewall specific information already provided in {{< SecureTransport/componentshortname  >}} *Administrator guide*.

 You must give unique **Name** and **Priority** to each rule.
 Please, keep in mind that rules are applied according to their priority.
 The lower the number, the higher the priority.